trashpirate/chainlink-functions-starter/README.md

 ```

 ## Usage
-Before running any commands, create a .env file and add the following environment variables:
+Before running any commands, create a .env file and add the following environment variables (see .env.example):

 ```bash
 # network configs